 • Which platforms it supports.

-• How they make your password information available across the platforms you use.
+• How it makes your password information available across the platforms you use.

 • How complicated it feels to set up and use.